sanketsw/Netflix_Eureka_Client_Consumer/README.md

 ## What does the consumer do

 The consumer REST API calls the Hello World REST API from project https://github.com/sanketsw/Netflix_Eureka_Client_HelloWorld

-It prints the instance IP and port of the Hellow World If you have more than one instances , you can see load balancer in action and see the instance ip and port changed on subsequent refresh of consumer call of <app_name>.mybluemix.net
+It prints the instance IP and port of the Hellow World.

+If you have more than one instances , you can see load balancer in action and see the instance ip and port changed on subsequent refresh of consumer call of <app_name>.mybluemix.net